Doing business in Africa award

 The submission period for the Doing Business in Africa Award of 2023 is open until the 6th of October at 23:59.

 Once the submissions are in, the carefully selected Doing Business in Africa Award committee (consisting of a mixture of Senior NABC staff (2) and the Supervisory Board members (2) and a Doing Business in Africa Award recipient (1)) reviews the submissions to ensure that they meet the specific criteria: Innovation, Sustainability, and Inclusiveness.
 The purpose of the screening is not to make business or technical judgments about the submission, but rather to make sure that each entry is eligible.

 First Round of Voting

-The first round of voting involves the NABC and the nominated companies following a two week promotion period inviting people to vote for the company they believe deserve the award.
+The first round of voting involves the NABC and the nominated companies following a three-week promotion period inviting people to vote for the company they believe deserves the award.

 Selection of Finalists

 After the two-week voting period, the top three companies with the most votes are selected as the finalists for the Doing Business in Africa Award ceremony that takes place at the Ambassadors Dinner.
 The finalists are asked to prepare a pitch to present at the annual Ambassadors Dinner.

 The final voting takes place live during the annual NABC’s Ambassadors Dinner.
 Each finalist has the opportunity to pitch why they believe they should win the Doing Business in Africa award.
 The pitch should be based on the three pillars of the DBA Award criteria: Innovative, sustainable, and inclusivity.
 Once the finalists have pitched their company, the audience is invited to use any device with access to the internet to vote for the company they believe should win the DBA Award.
 The company with the most votes is announced as the winner of the DBA Award.